-There's a lot of people who are arrested for jumping the turnstile, possessing marijuana, stealing a candy bar, who did those things.
-I'm a former defense attorney!
-I don't have some delusional view of this.
-The question is: what do we want to do about the underlying social conditions that produce that?
+There's a lot of people arrested for jumping the turnstile, possessing marijuana, stealing a candy bar, who did those things.
+The question is: what do we want to do about the conditions that produce that?

 The guided journey into New York City's lower-level courts offered by Issa Kohler-Hausmann feels at times like a trip through Alice's looking glass.
 As in Wonderland, a set of rules applies, but to the newcomer, everything will appear turned on its head.
 It is a vantage point from which to ask: what should justice look like in the cases that make up the bulk of our criminal justice system?